MCLEANS/STM32-SAMPLE-KICAD-BOARD/README.md

 # STM32-SAMPLE-KICAD-BOARD
-A sample STM32 board using KiCAD
+A sample STM32 board using KiCAD.